 One of the first MS symptoms I experienced, was left-side nerve pain.
 On Friday, I used this twenty times over, “It feels as if my arm is burning under my skin, and the skin around my hand is too tight, making me stretch my fingers out wide constantly.
 It also feels like a dull, heavy-feeling pain in my arm.
 The same goes for my left leg.”

 My facial pain (trigeminal neuralgia)?
 “Severe stabbing pain in the left side of my face, as if an ice pick is stabbed in my ear, eye or upper jaw while talking, eating, smiling, laughing… It lasts from a few seconds to minutes, and happens repeatedly throughout the day and can go on for a few days or even months.
-The area where it happens is from just a tiny bit above my eye, temple to below my eye/top of my cheek.
-For that reason I try not to smile, no matter how awful that sounds as the pain just sets off like that.”
+The area where it happens is from just a tiny bit above my eye, the temple to below my eye/top of my cheek.
+For that reason, I try not to smile, no matter how awful that sounds because it kickstarts the pain just like that.”

 The hardest symptom to explain is MS fatigue, and how utterly intense and devastating is it, because sure, “Everyone is tired after a hard day’s work, right?”

 Two-thirds of people with MS experience fatigue, which can range from mild to extreme.
 I always classify mine as “severe,” most definitely severe, hence the need for narcolepsy medication.
 Overwhelming MS fatigue is unlike any other experiences you can feel, as it can be totally life-disrupting.